 A: Our Laser Centers has various financing plans available and will work with you to develop a flexible payment plan to meet your requirements.
 Of course all major credit cards are accepted, and financial arrangements must be completed before the day of your procedure.

-Q: DOES INSURANCE COVER REFRACTIVE SURGERY?
+Q: DOES INSURANCE COVER LASIK?

 A: Most insurance companies consider refractive surgery an elective surgery and it is not usually a covered benefit.
 However, it is certainly worth checking with your insurance company and we encourage you to call them.